III. B North - East Region

 Chapter IV.
 Bicycling along Black sea side

-And finishing my description of this Chapter, I will give the last route: from Border Checkpoint Iovkovo to Durankulak - a road without any traffic.
+And finishing my description of this Chapter, I will give the last route: from border checkpoint Iovkovo to Durankulak - a road without any traffic.
 I love just this route and pedal it every time I have a possibility.

 back